consequentlyjubilant/astraapp/terms.md

 TERMS OF SERVICE
-Last updated November 29, 2023
+Last updated June 26th, 2025

 AGREEMENT TO OUR LEGAL TERMS
 We are Vert Ventures LLC ("Company," "we," "us," "our"), a company registered in Wyoming, United States